iterorganization/IMAS-Python/docs/source/multi-dd.rst

 Conversion of IDSs between DD versions
 --------------------------------------

-imas-python can convert IDSs between different versions of the data dictionary.
+IMAS-Python can convert IDSs between different versions of the data dictionary.
 This uses the "non-backwards compatible changes" metadata from the DD definitions.
 There are two conversion modes: